masc-ucsc/hdeval/README.md

-# hdleval
+# HDEval

-Hardware Description Language Evaluation suite for LLM
+Hardware Description Evaluation suite for LLM

 This repository has a set of benchmarks to evaluate LLMs performance with Hardware generation.